- Baby rhinos weigh almost as much as a human adult shortly after their birth.

 4. Baby Rhinos Take a Couple Days to Walk

-A rhino calf won’t be able to immediately become mobile like many other species of mammals, instead it took a calf two-to-three days to become steady on their legs.
+A rhino calf won’t be able to immediately become mobile like many other species of mammals, instead it takes a calf two-to-three days to become steady on their legs.
 During this time, it’s up to their mom to take care of them!
 Male rhinos leave shortly after mating.
 Female rhinos are fiercely protective of their young during this period.

 5. Baby Rhinos are on the Rebound!

 The population of white rhinos has rebounded steadily over the past 30 years.
 For example, while their population may have dipped as low as 50 to 100 in the wild, today it’s estimated there are around 20,000 white rhinos.

 (Unfortunately, the northern white rhino population is now functionally extinct, as most the rebound has been in South Africa.)

 White rhino breeding has been a success story in zoos across America.
 For example, the Virginia Zoo welcomed its first birth of a white rhino in July 2021.
 Earlier that same month, ZooTampa welcomed its own white rhino birth.

 Several zoos around the world and the United States have successful white rhino breeding programs.
 The San Diego Zoo has placed particular emphasis on breeding white rhinos.
 The most recent birth at the San Diego Zoo occurred on August 22, 2021.

 Keep reading these posts for more incredible information about key animal facts.

 - Baby Moose: 8 Facts and Pictures: They’re the largest cervids and a newborn is capable of outrunning a human.
 Unearth even more intriguing facts about these adorable mammals.